 Ultimate Accuracy

-The Analytics Edge Core Add-in can remove the Date column, combine the duplicate rows (totalling the metrics), sort the results, and keep the top 10 list you are interested in; all before it writes the results to your worksheet [this is what simple Excel report automation is all about].
-Note that when you use this technique, you shouldn’t use averages or rate metrics since the sum of the daily averages is a meaningless measure.
-Instead, you would query the components of the average (e.g. bounce rate is bounces / sessions) and use Analytics Edge to calculate the new average (sum of daily bounces / sum of daily sessions).
+Note that the Analytics Edge Add-in can remove the Nth Day column (using the Arrange function), combine the duplicate rows (using the Duplciates function) — this is what simple Excel report automation is all about.
+CAUTION: do not combine averages or rate metrics since the sum of the averages is a meaningless measure.
+Instead, you should include the components of the average in your query (e.g. engagement rate is engaged sessions / sessions) and use Analytics Edge to calculate the new average (sum of engaged sessions / sum of sessions).